einverne/einverne.github.io/_posts/2015-10-21-install-fonts-under-linux.md

 Output will be all available Chinese fonts.

 ### Fix WPS for Linux font missing error
-After I installed WPS for Linux under Linux Mint 17.2, I met this problem, "系统缺失字体symbol、wingdings、wingdings 2、wingdings 3、wedding”.
+After I installed WPS for Linux under Linux Mint 17.2, I met this problem, "系统缺失字体 symbol、wingdings、wingdings 2、wingdings 3、wedding”.
 According to the copyright, WPS for Linux doesn’t contains these five fonts.
 You can only find these five fonts and install them in the right place like I said before.
 One way to find these fonts is to find them in Microsoft Windows system.
 And another way is to download these files from Internet and install.

 ## Install Korean fonts
 Use following command to search Korean font